Armin-AF/Flight-Booking-API/README.md

 # Flight Booker API

-This project is a flight booking API that provides users with information on available flights, prices, and booking information.
+This project is a flight booking API in .Net that provides users with information on available flights, prices, and booking information.
 It has been built for a newly started flight booker company that needs to quickly publish their application and business within two weeks.

 ## Getting Started